 - Line two sheet pans with parchment paper.
 I used a 1½-inch round cookie cutter to draw circles on the parchment paper and flipped the paper (drawing side down).

-- Preheat oven to 280 degrees and prepare a pastry bag with a round tip.
+- Prepare a pastry bag with a round tip.
 I used Wilton 2A.

 - In the bowl of an electric mixer with the whisk attachment, combine the egg whites and sugar.
 Whip on medium-high speed until stiff peaks forms, about 5-7 minutes.